John Ward (composer): Personal life

 Ward married Thomasine daughter of Thomas Clee of London dwelling at Tower Dock and had at least 5 children.

 Connections to Essex

-Ward appears in the will of Henry's widow Elizabeth Smythe.
+Ward appears in the will of Henry Fanshawe's widow Elizabeth Smythe.
 Dated 20 February 1630, it described Ward as her "ancient servant" and he was named as trustee of her manor of Dengie by the Essex coast.

-Records show that he held property in Ilford Magna, Essex, where he died in 1638 (see note).
+Additionally, records show that he held property in Ilford Magna, Essex, where he died in 1638 (see note).

-Although John Ward retained his job in the remembrancer's office in London until the year of his death, he appears in the 1630s to have been assigned the mastership of the Hospital Chapel of St Mary & St Thomas of Canterbury in Ilford.
-In the register at the end of a vellum book, folio 30, it records the baptism of John Ward's son and his fifth child Mary in August 1630 as well as her burial on 2 January 1633 which implies he may have been resident prior to his appointment, at the Masters House (situated near the chapel on the corner of Ilford Lane, before becoming the Green Man Inn c1781 which was finally demolished 1905).
-The Fanshawe family had held an interest in the mastership of the chapel from the mid 1560s and Queen Elizabeth granted the ownership to Thomas Fanshawe in 1572.